wino6687/SWEpy/joss/paper.md

 SWEpy is available from GitHub (https://github.com/wino6687/SWEpy) and anaconda (https://anaconda.org/wino6687/swepy).
 Full documentation can be found in the GitHub repository wiki (https://github.com/wino6687/SWEpy/wiki).
 Any issues or bugs can be reported to the issues page on the GitHub repository:  https://github.com/wino6687/SWEpy/issues.

 # Acknowledgements:
 SWEpy was developed with funding from Earth Lab at the University of Colorado Boulder under the supervision of Carson Farmer.
-Also thanks to David Nyberg and Davey Lovin who helped conceive the project and start the basic framework.